AasmundN/robot-car/README.md

 }
 ```

-The available data can be fetched using the defiend helpers:
+The available data can be fetched using the defined helpers.
 | Data | Range | Details |
 |----- | :-----: | ----- |
 | PROXIMITY | 0 &rarr; 12 | The closer the object the higher the value. |